 This course builds upon the principles developed in CHE 101.
 Topics include properties of liquids, solids and solutions; kinetics; chemical equilibria; acid/base chemistry; solubility equilibria; electrochemistry; thermodynamics; and an introduction to organic chemistry.
 The laboratory provides additional experience with instrumental and non-instrumental methods of analysis, synthesis and purification, and solution equilibria.
-Prerequisite: CHE 101 with a "C-" or better Offered spring
+(QL) A \$50 lab fee is charged.
+Prerequisite: CHE 101 Offered spring